 Introducing the Hospital Quality Improvement Platform, HQI’s most dynamic analytical resource yet!
-The free Platform shows how you measure-up to hospitals in your area and statewide quality standards, and can help identify problems before they happen.
+The free Platform shows how you measure-up to hospitals in your area and statewide quality standards, and can help identify challenge areas and trends to improve performance.
 It gives you:

 - Current reporting on ED metrics, PSI measures, and more, so you can monitor your HACRP score (and other metrics) to improve performance and compliance

 - Charts and graphs that show your performance against more than 300 measures and your peers as you define them

 - User friendly platform and uploads as the program does not connect to your EHR

 The Platform is web-based, completely free, and uses data you already report to OSHPD and NHSN.

 Created in 2008 by the California Hospital Association, the Collaborative Healthcare Patient Safety Organization (CHPSO) is a federally designated patient safety organization (PSO) dedicated to the elimination of preventable patient harm and improving the quality of health care delivery.